Common year starting on Wednesday

 Wednesday, December 31.
-Its dominical letter hence is E. The current year, 2025, is a common year starting on Wednesday in the Gregorian calendar, and the next such year will be 2031, or, likewise, 2015 and 2026 in the obsolete Julian calendar, see below for more.
+Its dominical letter hence is E. The most recent year of such kind was 2025, and the next one will be 2031, or, likewise, the current year 2026 and 2037 in the Julian calendar, see below for more.
 This common year is one of the three possible common years in which a century year can begin on, and occurs in century years that yield a remainder of 200 when divided by 400.
 The most recent such year was 1800, and the next one will be 2200.

 Any common year that starts on Wednesday has only one Friday the 13th: the only one in this common year occurs in June.
 Leap years starting on Tuesday share this characteristic.

-This year has four months (February, March, June and November) which begin on a weekend-day.

 Applicable years

 Gregorian Calendar

 In the (currently used) Gregorian calendar, alongside Sunday, Monday, Friday or Saturday, the fourteen types of year (seven common, seven leap) repeat in a 400-year cycle (20871 weeks).
 Forty-three common years per cycle or exactly 10.75% start on a Wednesday.
 The 28-year sub-cycle only spans across century years divisible by 400, e.g. 1600, 2000, and 2400.